 Another issue is that Google doesn’t specify how much of the budget is allocated to prospecting (reaching new people) vs remarketing (people that have already visited your website).

 Because you don’t know this split, it makes direct comparison with other campaigns harder.

 Before we get into the details of Smart Shopping, let’s look at the difference between the two Shopping campaign subtypes.

-The big difference between Standard vs Smart Shopping is how much control you have as an advertiser.
+One of the big differences between Standard vs Smart Shopping is how much control you have over your campaigns.

 With Standard Shopping, you can see the queries your ads appear for, and are able to throttle them up or down, or even exclude them as negative keywords.